-5. Serve the sovlaki with warm pitta breads, topped with plenty of chopped tomato, onion and mint, drizzled with the garlic and lemon yogurt.
+5. Serve the sovlaki with warm pitta breads or wraps, topped with the chopped tomatoes, onion and mint, and drizzled with the garlic and lemon yogurt.

 If you don't have a barbecue, or would rather cook the souvlaki indoors, get a frying or griddle pan smoking hot and cook the skewers for 10-12 mins, turning every so often, till charred at the edges and cooked through.